 Upon arrival at Stratford you will find the large Leisure Centre parking area coming up on the left, you can head in there straight away or drive around the town first.
 If you choose the latter then continue past the parking area towards the statue of William Shakespeare known as the Gower Memorial, at Shakespeare's feet stand four characters from his plays, Prince Hal, representing history, Lady Macbeth representing tragedy, Hamlet representing philosophy and Falstaff representing comedy.
 As you turn right at the statue the road coming in on the left crosses the River Avon on Clopton Bridge, built in 1499 and already over 60 years old when Shakespeare was born.

 After crossing the canal bridge take the first turning left along Waterside past the theatres.
-This road is sometimes closed for craft fairs and street markets, but if its accessible then it will take you to the church where Shakespeare was both baptised and buried.
+This road is sometimes closed for craft fairs and street markets, but if its accessible then it will take you past the Royal Shakespeare Theatre to the church where Shakespeare was both baptised and buried.
 Holy Trinity Church dates back to 1216 and is open for visits to Shakespeare's grave alongside those of his immediate family.

 There are two short drives out of Stratford to Wilmcote to see Shakespeare's mother's farm, Mary Arden's House or the beautiful thatched building in Shottery, Anne Hathaway's cottage, the childhood home of the Bard's wife.
 Follow the brown tourist signs from Stratford town centre to visit these.